 If you feel a little safer on your snowshoes then this tour is for you.
-Here, too, the breathtaking Rätikon extends in front of you as you trudge past numerous small huts and a charming chapel.
-On the way, you can properly strengthen yourself in the cozy Gasthof Rellseck, because snowshoeing is after all hard work and you have earned the delicious Kaiserschmarrn in any case!
+Again, the breathtaking Rätikon extends in front of you as you trudge past numerous small huts and a charming chapel.
+On the way you can strengthen yourself in the cozy Gasthof Rellseck neat, because snowshoeing is finally hard work and the delicious Kaiserschmarrn you have earned in any case afterwards.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 In the shadow of the most powerful summit of Vorarlberg, the Piz Buin (3312m), you can explore the high alpine mountains here.
 The imposing Silvretta lake has already frozen over and even when it gets really cold, even the Klostertal brook at the southwestern end of the lake stops falling.
 At the end of the tour, the Wiesbadener Hütte awaits you, which opens its doors from about mid-February to early October.
 A winter room is always open.

 This exhausting round trip takes you across a charming landscape of lush forests to the freestanding peak of the Muttjöchl, from which you can expect a panorama that you will surely never forget.
 The tour is for seasoned and experienced snowshoe hikers and is rated in Montafon as medium.